 Using the web, I was able to download or create CSV files for our Alameda Power and PG&E bills.
 Recurve was able to use this data as a baseline to estimate how much money we could save with various improvements.

 In addition to measuring room dimensions and other physical characteristics, Recurve conducted a fan test at our service entry door to measure how much air was leaking from our house.

 Although windows account for a substantial amount of the loss, replacing them cannot be accomplished at a modest price.
 Knowing our goals, Recurve did not recommend new windows.

 - Get a Building Permit.

 - Safely remove, dispose of, and replace sections of duct that have asbestos tape.
-Seal all duct connections with water based, low VOC mastic.
-Install air flow dampers on all duct runs in attic to meet design air flow specifications and to guide more air to the master bedroom.
+Seal all duct connections with water-based, low VOC mastic.
+Install air flow dampers on all duct runs in the attic to meet design airflow specifications and to guide more air to the master bedroom.

 - Conduct BPI safety compliance testing (required by PG&E in order to qualify for Energy Upgrade California rebates).

 I will file another blog article when the work is done.